-Our conversations in the community led to the creation of a five-year community plan that we finalized in FY2011 and began to implement in FY2012.
-The plan focuses on using our skills, voice and relationships to work with others and to influence and create tangible change to help make communities better.
+During FY2013, we moved into year three of our five-year strategic plan.
+We continued to implement plans and initiatives focused on using our skills, voice and relationships to work with others and to influence and create tangible change to help make communities better.
 We focused our efforts in four key areas:

-In FY2012, we used our Volunteer Continuum to help map out the ways our volunteer programs enhance employee leadership skills while simultaneously maximizing their level of commitment and effectiveness within the charitable sector.
-We formalized a definition for skills-based volunteering across our global PwC network: Skilled volunteering involves the use of an individual’s professional skills but in an informal way that does not involve the delivery of a professional service.
-For example, our people provided life skills coaching to youth and taught financial literacy workshops to new Canadians.
-By formalizing this definition, we increased the number of skilled volunteer experiences from 5 in FY2011 to 46 in FY2012, accounting for 15% of total volunteer activities.
+We used our Volunteer Continuum to help deepen and expand the ways our volunteer programs enhance employee leadership skills while simultaneously maximizing their level of commitment and effectiveness within the charitable sector.
+We formalized a definition for skills-based volunteering across our global PwC network: Skilled volunteering involves the use of an individual’s professional skills but in an informal way that does not involve the delivery of a service for which the firm is liable.
+This could include but is not limited to mentorship, coaching or financial literacy training.
+We increased the number of skills-based volunteer experiences from 46 in FY2012 to 89 in FY2013.
+Our goal for FY2014 is that 40% of total volunteer experiences be skills-based.

-In FY2012, PwC awarded a total of $200,000 in grants to 49 registered charities across Canada in support of leadership and professional development.
+PwC awarded a total of $200,000 in grants to 48 registered charities across Canada in support of leadership and professional development in FY2013.
 The Leadership Grants program is a PwC Canada Foundation initiative and is completed through a request for proposal once each year.
 We received a total of 204 applications—down from 387 in FY2012.
 This was a planned reduction based on feedback from stakeholders highlighting the need to increase our grant to application ratio.
 This ratio was 13% in FY2012 and has increased to 22% in FY2013.
 Results were achieved by spending more time with potential applicants prior to submission to better manage expectations and the determination of potential fit.
 This saved applicants time, money and provided important coaching on grant application development.

-In FY2012, our employees raised a total of $2,200,000 for United Ways across Canada, up from $2,182,000 in FY2011.
+In FY2013, our employees raised a total of $2,128,000 for United Ways across Canada, a slight decline from $2,200,000 in FY2012.
 These funds were directed to the United Way Community Funds, which support strategies to help improve the social conditions in towns and cities across Canada by taking a systematic approach to addressing the root causes of social problems.
-We will be working with the United Way in FY2013 to understand how we can continue to direct our funds in a way that maximizes social impacts, and our CEO, Bill McFarland, is currently the co-chair of the United Way movement look at collaborative organizational structures to enhance their combined effectiveness.
+During FY2013, our Corporate Responsibility Director joined the United Way of Canada’s Shared Services Advisory Group to help the United Way movement look at collaborative organizational structures to enhance their combined effectiveness.
 Impacts of this work will be reported in FY2014.